-1.-BOTANY-Essential parts of plants; Modifications of the root, stem, leaves, flowers, fruits, etc., Laws of morphology and terminology; Structural, Physiologic, and Systematic Botany; Microscopic Vegetable Anatomy; Life-work of plants; Classification and distribution of the flowering plants.
+I.- BOTANY - Essential parts of plants; Modifications of the root, stem, leaves, flowers, fruits, etc., Laws of Morphology and Terminology; Structural, Physiologic, and Systematic Botany; Microscopic Vegetable Anatomy; Life-work of plants; Classification and distribution of the flowering plants.

-2.-BOTANY-Flowerless plants; Anatomy and physiology of injurious plants; Lectures upon vegetable physiology; Practical work with microscopes.
+2.- BOTANY - Flowerless plants; Anatomy and physiology of injurious plants; Lectures upon vegetable physiology; Practical work with microscopes.
 LECTURES introductory to the study of Natural History.
 Illustrated lectures on Human Anatomy and Physiology.
-Systematic ZOOLOGY-Principles of Classification; Characteristics of Departments, Classes, Orders, etc. ENTOMOLOGY of injurious and beneficial insects.
+Systematic ZOOLOGY - Principles of Classification; Characteristics of Departments, Classes, Orders, etc. ENTOMOLOGY of injurious and beneficial insects.

-3.-COMPARATIVE ANATOMY-Modification of plan by which animals are adapted to the various conditions of existence, in respect to respiration, circulation, embryology, peculiar modes of reproduction and development, geological and geographical distribution, etc. GEOLOGY-Forces known to produce observed phenomena in the crust of the earth; Characteristics of the rocks, stratified and unstratified, constituent elements, crystalline structure, etc. Historic Development of the Earth, as revealed by Palæontology, or the entombed Fossils of the primeval inhabitants.
+3.-COMPARATIVE ANATOMY - Modification of plan by which animals are adapted to the various conditions of existence, in respect to respiration, circulation, embryology, peculiar modes of reproduction and development, geological and geographical distribution, etc. GEOLOGY - Forces known to produce observed phenomena in the crust of the earth; Characteristics of the rocks, stratified and unstratified, constituent elements, crystalline structure, etc. Historic Development of the Earth, as revealed by Palæontology, or the entombed Fossils of the primeval inhabitants.

-4.-GEOLOGY-History of the origin and progressive phases of the Science.
-PHYSICAL GEOGRAPHY and METEOROLOGY-Principles of the phenomena manifest in the Life of the Earth, or of the Earth's Physiology; Topography and Geology of Illinois, with excursions for observation and practical work.
+4.-GEOLOGY - History of the origin and progressive phases of the Science.
+PHYSICAL GEOGRAPHY and METEOROLOGY - Principles of the phenomena manifest in the Life of the Earth, or of the Earth's Physiology; Topography and Geology of Illinois, with excursions of observation and practical work.

-ENGLISH LANGUAGE and LITERATURE.
+ENGLISH LANGUAGE AND LITERATURE.

 In the arrangement of the studies in this department, the endeavor is to present a thorough and extended drill in grammatical and philological study, and in the authors and history of the English Language, affording a training equivalent to the ordinary studies of the classical languages.
 The course extends through three years, but may be shortened according to the ability and preparation of the student.
 Weekly essays, forensics, plans and criticisms are required.
 Instruction in Anglo-Saxon will be given to those who desire it.
-See the College of Literature and Science, page 39, and the courses of study in Languages on page 58; also, "Library" on page 20, and "Periodicals," page 51.
-1.-Sources and History of the English Language; Punctuation; Use
+See the College of Literature and Science, page 38, and the courses of study in Languages on page 58; also, "Library" on page 18, and "Periodicals," page 51.

-1.-Sources and History of the English Language; Punctuation; Use of Capitals; Principles of Composition; Primary Rhetoric; Advanced Grammar; Philological and Grammatical Analysis of Authors, History of their times and Contemporaries.
+Sources and History of the English Language; Advanced Grammar; Principles of Composition; Philological and Grammatical Analysis of Authors; History of their times and Contemporaries.

-2.-Reading and Analysis of Shakspeare and the early Dramatists, Spenser, Chaucer, Gower, etc. History of their times and Contemporaries; Chronological History of English Literature begun.
+Rhetoric, Reading and Analysis of Shakespeare and the early Dramatists, Spenser, Chaucer, Gower, etc.

-3.-History of English and American Literature; Rhetoric; Elements of Criticism; Principles of Taste; Methods of Philological Study, etc.
+History of English and American Literature; Elements of Criticism; Principles of Taste; Methods of Philological Study, etc.